-- the selection, management and compensation of our independent auditor; - · the integrity of our financial statements, our financial reporting process and our systems of internal accounting and financial controls; - our compliance with legal and regulatory requirements; - the independent auditor's qualifications and independence; - the evaluation of enterprise risk issues; - the performance of our internal audit function and independent auditor; - the preparation of an audit committee report as required by the SEC to be included in our annual proxy statement; and - our systems of disclosure controls and procedures and ethical standards.
+- the selection, management and compensation of our independent auditor; - the integrity of our financial statements, our financial reporting process and our systems of internal accounting and financial controls; - our compliance with legal and regulatory requirements; - the independent auditor's qualifications, independence and performance; - the evaluation of enterprise risk issues; - the performance of our internal audit function and independent auditor; - the preparation of an audit committee report as required by the SEC to be included in our annual proxy statement; and - our systems of disclosure controls and procedures and ethical standards.

-The Audit Committee currently consists of Mr. Avedisian, Mr. Butler, and Ms. Gottschalk, and the chairperson is Ms. Gottschalk.
+The Audit Committee currently consists of Mr. Avedisian, Mr. Butler, Ms. Gottschalk and Mr. Pearson, and the chairperson is Ms. Gottschalk.
 Our Board of Directors has affirmatively determined that each of these Audit Committee members meets the independence criteria applicable to directors serving on the Audit Committee under NASDAQ and SEC rules.
 Our Board of Directors has also determined that each of these Audit Committee members meet the requirements for financial literacy under the applicable NASDAQ rules and that each is an "audit committee financial expert" under SEC rules.
 Our Board of Directors has adopted a written charter under which the Audit Committee operates.
-A copy of the charter, which satisfies the applicable standards of the SEC and NASDAQ, is available on our website at http://investors.potbelly.com/corporate-governance/governance-documents.
+A copy of the charter, which satisfies the applicable standards of the SEC and NASDAQ, is available on our website at https://investors.potbelly.com/governance/governance-documents.

-The Audit Committee held 5 meetings during the fiscal year ended December 27, 2020.
+The Audit Committee held four meetings during the fiscal year ended December 26, 2021.